ResetNetwork/n8n-nodes/n8n-nodes-query-retriever-rerank/README.md

-# Enhanced Query Retriever with ReRank Tool
+# Query Retriever with Rerank

 This package provides a vector store retrieval tool for n8n with intelligent multi-query strategies, semantic reranking, and comprehensive debugging capabilities.